La Peregrina pearl

 The La Peregrina pearl is one of the most famous pearls in the world.
 Its owners include the Spanish monarchs, the history of the pearl spans almost 500 years and recently belonged to actress Elizabeth Taylor.
 The jewel is now in private ownership.

 Origin of name

-La Peregrina is a Spanish word.
-It means "the Pilgrim-woman" or female "Wanderer".
+La Peregrina is the Spanish word for female pilgrim or wanderer.

 Physical characteristics

 The original weight of this pear-shaped pearl was 223.8 grains, (55.95 carats, 11.2 g, almost .4 oz.).
 At the time of its discovery, it was the largest pearl ever found.
 In 1913 the pearl had to be drilled and cleaned to secure it firmly to its setting.
 After drilling and cleaning, the pearl's weight decreased to 203.84 grains.
 La Peregrina remains one of the largest perfectly symmetrical pear-shaped pearls in the world.